Guinea - Country Commercial Guide

 • Professional Services Companies

 Legal incorporation for new investments involves signing by-laws, depositing the start-up capital in a blocked bank account, registering the company in the Register of Economic Activities, and announcing the incorporation in the Agency for the Promotion of Private Investment (APIP).
-The process is fully digitalized and is centralized at APIP’s One-Stop-Shop (Guichet Unique), established in December 2011 and operated by APIP, as part of the Ministry of Commerce, Plans, and Small and Medium Enterprises.
+The process is fully digitalized and is centralized at APIP’s One-Stop-Shop (Guichet Unique), established in December 2011 and operated by APIP,which is under the supervision of the Ministry of Commerce, Plans, and Small and Medium Enterprises and the Ministry of Economy and Fiance.

 Fees for individuals starting companies total 212,500 GNF (approximately USD 25).
-Total fees for limited liability partnerships are 530,000 GNF (approximately USD 61), plus a sliding fee to register the statutes and procès-verbal (receipt): 1 percent of capital for companies with a capitalization between 10 and 100 million GNF (approx. USD 1,154 to 11,540), 0.5 percent for companies between 100 million and 500 million GNF (approx. USD 11, 540 to 57,700), and 0.25 percent of capital for any amount above 500 million GNF (approx. USD 52,600).
+Total fees for limited liability partnerships are 530,000 GNF (approximately USD 61) plus a sliding fee to register the statutes and procès-verbal (receipt): 1 percent of capital for companies with a capitalization between 10 and 100 million GNF (approx. USD 1,154 to 11,540), 0.5 percent for companies between 100 million and 500 million GNF (approx. USD 11, 540 to 57,700), and 0.25 percent of capital for any amount above 500 million GNF (approx. USD 52,600).
 Corporations pay 650,000 GNF (approximately USD 75) plus 0.5 percent of capitalization between 100 million and 1 billion GNF (approximately USD 10,500 to 105,000).
-[Note: APIP reports these fees are currently being waived.
-End note.]
 Cooperatives register free of charge.
-The company must submit two photos of the company’s director, managing director, or agent, and a copy of his or her identification and visa (if a foreigner), as well prove residency in Guinea with a Certificate of Residence validated by the commune head.
+The company must submit two photos of the company’s director, managing director, or agent, and a copy of his or her identification and visa (if a foreigner), as well a rental contract for the physical location of the office.
 Corporations and LLPs must also provide proof of a bank account containing their initial capital to assess the statute registration fee, as specified above.
 A branch office can be established through the same procedure at a cost of 700,000 GNF (approx. USD 80).
 The full list of prices can be viewed on APIP’s website.

-Following registration, to apply for “privileged regime” status and benefit from the provisions of Guinea’s investment code, the company will need to create at least five permanent jobs, invest of a minimum USD 20,000, and address a letter to APIP’s Managing Director Diana Kouyate detailing the nature of the company, the installation and equipment, anticipated production and revenue for the next three years, and the number of jobs to be created.
+Following registration, to apply for “privileged regime” status and benefit from the provisions of Guinea’s investment code, the company will need to create at least five permanent jobs, invest of a minimum USD 20,000, and address a letter to the Minister of Investment and Public-Private Partnerships detailing the nature of the company, the installation and equipment, anticipated production and revenue for the next three years, and the number of jobs to be created.
 The company will benefit from attractive tax and customs advantages.
-More information is available on APIP’s website
+More information is available on APIP’s website.

-All projects developed under Guinea’s Investment Code need to submit feasibility studies.
-The proposals will be reviewed and validated by APIP and transmitted to the Ministry Commerce, Plans, and Small and Medium Enterprises for final investment certificate approval.
+Large projects entailing new construction may need to submit feasibility studies.
+The proposal will be reviewed APIP and transmitted to the Ministry Commerce, Plans, and Small and Medium Enterprises.

 For the latest Investment Climate Statement (ICS) which includes information on investment and business environments in foreign economies pertinent to establishing and operating an office and to hiring employees, visit the U.S. Department of Department of State’s Investment Climate Statements website.